Get the legal help you need!

-Many separating couples choose to address issues of custody, child support, alimony, and equitable distribution by way of a separation agreement.
-This is a written, notarized, and legally enforceable contract signed by both people involved that outlines how a couple will deal with their assets, children, and more, once they divorce.
+Many separating couples choose to address issues of child custody, child support, alimony, and equitable distribution by way of a separation agreement.
+This is a written, notarized, and legally enforceable contract signed by both people involved that outlines how a couple will deal with their assets, children, and more once they divorce.

 Separation agreements have many benefits over litigation.
 Most importantly, they allow the parties involved to resolve their issues through a private contract and come to mutually beneficial terms rather than bringing the case to a judge for third-party resolution.